 The Eighth Judicial District Court remains committed to excellence regarding its fiduciary responsibilities and internal controls.
-We will work quickly to improve our practices and procedures as detailed in these findings and we look forward to implementing these improvements.
+We will work quickly to improve our practices and procedures as detailed in this finding and we look forward to implementing.
 On behalf of the Eighth Judicial District Court, I want to thank all the parties involved in the extraordinary effort to complete this report.